corda/corda/docs/source/upgrading-cordapps.rst

 There are two types of contract/state upgrade:

 1. *Implicit:* By allowing multiple implementations of the contract ahead of time, using constraints.
-See :doc:`api-contract-constraints` to learn more
+See :doc:`api-contract-constraints` to learn more.
-2. *Explicit:* By creating a special *contract upgrade transaction* and getting all participants of a state to sign it using the contract upgrade flows
+2. *Explicit:* By creating a special *contract upgrade transaction* and getting all participants of a state to sign it using the contract upgrade flows.

 The general recommendation for Corda 4 is to use **implicit** upgrades for the reasons described :ref:`here <implicit_vs_explicit_upgrades>`.